isc-projects/kea/doc/sphinx/arm/config.rst

 comments entries in user-context were converted back to JSON comments to keep backward compatibility, but that conversion went away in version 1.7.9.

 The is one side effect, however.
-If your configuration uses the old JSON comment, the `config-get` command will return a slightly modified configuration.
-Don't be surprised if you call `config-set` followed by a `config-get` and receive a slightly different structure.
-If this bothers you, the best way to avoid this problem is simply abandon JSON comments and start using user-context.
+If the configuration uses the old JSON comment, the `config-get` command returns a slightly modified configuration.
+It is not uncommon for a call for `config-set` followed by a `config-get` to receive a slightly different structure.
+The best way to avoid this problem is simply to abandon JSON comments and use user context.

 For a discussion about user context used in hooks, see :ref:`user-context-hooks`.